suncoast-devs/handbook/lessons/full-stack-build-an-app/23-storing-user-that-created-restaurants-and-reviews.md

 We _could_ have the client send their `Id` along with the request to create a restaurant and review.
 However, the current user id is not data we want to trust to the API.
-Since anyone could change that value when sending a request we want the **server** to be in control of associating that data.
-Thus we want to provide the two controllers with a way to determine the id of the current user.
+Since anyone could change that value when sending a request we want the **server** to control associating that data.
+Thus, we want to provide the two controllers with a way to determine the current user's id.

-We can a helper method to our controller just after the last method of the controller in `RestaurantsController.cs`
+We can add a helper to our controller just after the last method of the controller in `RestaurantsController.cs`

 ```csharp